The Drones (Australian band): Feelin Kinda Free to hiatus (2015-16)

-Hiatus (2017–present)
+Hiatus and reunion (2017–present)

 In 2017 Kitschin and Liddiard were founding members of a new band, Tropical Fuck Storm, alongside High Tension drummer Lauren Hammel and Harmony vocalist Erica Dunn.
 The band toured through the US with Band of Horses in 2017.
 Their debut album, A Laughing Death in Meatspace, appeared in March 2018 via TFS Records, and peaked at No. 25.

 In a Reddit AMA done shortly before the release of TFS' second album in late 2019, when asked about the reasons behind the band going on hiatus and its future, Liddiard revealed that the other Drones members "are just busy doin their own stuff, kids jobs etc.... it slows stuff down.
-[P]lus its 20 years old so doin something new is fun [sic].
-[W]e havent broken up.
+[P]lus it[']s 20 years old so doin[g] something new is fun.
+[W]e haven[']t broken up.
 [E]ven if we did, no one really breaks up anymore."

 From February 2020 through till May, the band released a series of 5 archival live recordings through Bandcamp.
 The first one compiles performances recorded between 2001 & 2004 (ending with an interview with future member Luscombe).
 The second release compiles a Drones live show recorded at Melbourne's Spanish Club on 4 March 2006 (shortly before the release of Gala Mill).
 The third one compiles recordings from between 2004 and 2008, which includes covers of "Manic Depression" by The Jimi Hendrix Experience and "Words From A Woman To Her Man" by Beasts of Bourbon (recorded for PBS 106.7FM and 3RRR respectively).
 The fourth one compiles live recordings from between 2009 and 2012, including a series of promotional idents they'd recorded for radio stations in the UK.
 The fifth and final one compiles a 2016 live show recorded at The Tote Hotel in Melbourne that was previously uploaded to YouTube through the band's official channel.

 Former drummer Mike Noga's death was announced on 27 August 2020; he was 43.

+In February 2025, the band announced they would reunite for two shows only in May at the Croxton Bandroom in Melbourne as part of a benefit concert for an undisclosed friend.
+The Feelin Kinda Free line-up played the shows, alongside sets from Paul and Dan Kelly, Don Walker, The Nation Blue and Mod Con.